 - Communication and the Arts

-The program priorities are cross-disciplinary, as opposed to independent programs.
-It is important to ensure all Iowa 4-H delivery modes (afterschool programs, camps, events, clubs, schools) are intentionally moving youth and their parents toward sustainable learning communities, usually referred to as 4-H Clubs.
+The program priorities are cross-disciplinary.
+It is important to ensure all Iowa 4-H delivery modes (afterschool programs, camps, events, clubs, schools) are moving youth and their parents toward sustainable learning communities, usually referred to as 4-H Clubs.
 Iowa considers 4-H Clubs/Learning Communities as its deepest and most sustainable level of intervention.

 Positive Youth Development

-The Circle of Courage , which has guided 4-H for 10 years, embodies Iowa 4-H priorities and follows a Native American model of youth development.
+The Circle of Courage, which has guided 4-H for 10 years, embodies Iowa 4-H priorities and follows a Native American model of youth development.
 The circle symbolizes a medicine wheel in several Native American cultures.
 The circle also symbolizes that all are connected, interconnected, and dependent on one another.
 If the circle stays intact, each has the courage he or she needs to care for others and make good decisions for himself or herself.
-However, if something happens that causes the circle to break, people become discouraged, which affects how they treat others and how they make decisions.
+However, if the circle breaks, people become discouraged, which affects how they treat others and how they make decisions.

 Fulfilling the Needs of Youth